tandlt2016/tandlt2016.github.io/registry.md

 permalink: /registry/
 ---

-#### Here is a list of some things that would be very useful in our life:
+#### We live in a small space, but here are some things we think we could fit into our space:
 [Registry][registry]{:.registry-link}{:target="_blank"}

 #### Registry password: latona